OverlayPlugin/cactbot/CONTRIBUTING.md

 ## How to Release

-1. Run `npm run prep-release` to set various release attributes before pushing a new release.
-The script accepts two optional arguments: `npm run prep-release -- -s "summary goes here" -d`.
-`-s` will append the release summary (a short description, ideally <100 chars) to the name of the release in the release notes.
-`-d` will force the release to be in draft mode (allowing manual editing of the release notes before publishing).
-If these arguments are not provided, the summary will be set to empty, and the release will be published immediately once the release artifacts are created.

-2. Run `npm version patch` or `npm version minor` to add a local commit containing a version bump and the new release attributes.
+1. Run `npm run release`.
+You will need to provide a release type (patch or minor) and a short summary (ideally <100 characters) that will be appended to the release title, and you will need to indicate whether the release should be in draft, which allows manual edits to the release notes prior to publishing.
+You can provide this info either through the interactive prompts or via command line arguments (use `npm run release -- -h` for a list).
+The script will automatically update the release attributes in `package.json`, and will then run `npm version`, which will add a local commit containing a version bump and the new release attributes.

-3. Upload this PR, and a release will happen automatically once the PR is merged.
+2. Upload this PR, and a release will happen automatically once the PR is merged.

-4. If you set the release to draft (`-d`), make whatever changes are needed to the release notes on the `Releases` page, and publish the release.
+3. If you set the release to draft (`-d`), make whatever changes are needed to the release notes on the `Releases` page, and publish the release.